dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 01. Run **intelhaxm-android.exe** to start the HAXM installer.
 Accept the default values in the installer dialogs.

-When you [create a virtual device](device-manager.md), be sure to select an **x86**-based system image.
-If you use an ARM-based system image, the virtual device will not be accelerated and will run slowly.
+When you [create a virtual device](device-manager.md), be sure to select an **x86_64** or **x86**-based system image.
+If you use an Arm-based system image, the virtual device will not be accelerated and will run slowly.

 ## Troubleshooting